-Tristan Thompson Plans On Winning Khloe Kardashian Back With ‘Romantic Getaway’
+Tristan Thompson Reportedly Plans On Winning Khloe Kardashian Back With ‘Romantic Getaway’

 “Your perception of me is a reflection of you” Be aware of your words.
 What you say does matter.
 Become more aware of the negative things you think and say.
 What does it actually accomplish by criticizing somebody else?
 Do you have any concept of how positively it can change someone’s day to receive a compliment or words of encouragement?
 Try to choose your words wisely.
 What you say to others says much more about you than it does about them.

-Tristan’s final game with the Cleveland Cavaliers is on April 9, as the team didn’t stand a chance when it came to NBA post season, and after that he gets to enjoy months of free time until he has to report to training camp in September.
+Tristan’s final game with the Cleveland Cavaliers is on April 9, as the team didn’t stand a chance when it came to the NBA postseason.
+After that, he gets to enjoy months of free time until he has to report to training camp in September.
 According to Hollywood Life, he is going to use those free months to try and make things right with Khloe, just like he did last year during the summer – and his plans even include taking her on a romantic escapade.

 “Once his NBA season is over though, Tristan is really going to step it up, his goal is to get her to go away for a romantic vacation with him.
 He wants to show her how sorry he really is.
 He hasn’t asked her yet, she’s still too angry with him but he is that in a few more weeks of talking every day they’ll be at a place where she’ll agree to go, that’s his plan,” the source added.